tarantool/doc/doc/dev_guide/internals/replication/orphan.rst

     1. Perform :ref:`recovery <internals-recovery_process>` from the last local
         snapshot and the WAL files.

-    2. Connect to at least :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`
-        nodes.
-If failed -- set status to 'orphan'.
-        (Attempts to sync will continue in the background and when/if they succeed then 'orphan' will be changed to 'connected'.)
+    2. Try to establish connections to all other nodes for the :ref:`replication_connect_timeout <cfg_replication-replication_connect_timeout>` number of seconds.
+        Once ``replication_connect_timeout`` is expired or all the connections are established, proceed to the "sync" state with all the established connections.

-    3. If connected - sync with all connected nodes, until the difference is not more than :ref:`replication_sync_lag <cfg_replication-replication_sync_lag>` seconds.
+    3. If connected, sync with all connected nodes, until the difference is not more than :ref:`replication_sync_lag <cfg_replication-replication_sync_lag>` seconds.

 ..  _replication-configuration_update: